 - Human spaceships should be grey.
 While some important parts may be coloured, the majority of the spaceship should be the colour of unpainted metal.
-Exceptions: ships in anime may be painted blue instead, while ships in American works may be painted olive-drab.
-More post-modern, Cyber Punk-influenced works can cover them in gratuitous, dazzling and obtrusive advertising and massive corporate logos instead.
+(Truth in Television, as a coat of paint is surprisingly heavy).
+In saturated anime palettes, said color may be rendered as blue or green.
+In American works, military ships may also be painted olive-drab in utter defiance of common sense.
+More post-modern, Cyber Punk-influenced works can cover them in gratuitous, dazzling and obtrusive advertising and massive corporate logos instead; a Space Station is particularly prone to getting this "truck stop in space" visual treatment.

 - Since Our Weapons Will Be Boxy in the Future, larger spaceships must be angular too; the standard human spaceship will be mostly rectangular with engines on one end and weapons on the other.